 - What do graduates do and earn?

 - How will you be assessed?

 America remains a prominent global force in the twenty-first century, with American culture, companies and geopolitical decisions dominating our lives.

 The motivating force behind American Studies as a discipline is to dissect, decipher and delve into the inner workings of this significant world power.
 Increasingly, too, American Studies looks beyond the boundaries of the United States and incorporates the wider Americas, the Caribbean, the Transatlantic, the Transpacific and beyond.

 If you feel torn between literature and history degree options, American Studies will give you the ability to develop all your intellectual passions without having to choose one area.

-You'll approach issues that have been at the heart of the American experience – ethnicity, class, gender and sexuality – and explore crucial themes like civil rights, the idea of freedom, migrant and immigrant experiences, conformism and rebellion, and American foreign relations.
+You'll approach issues that have been at the heart of the American experience – ethnicity, class, gender and sexuality – and explore central themes like civil rights, the idea of freedom, migrant and immigrant experiences, conformism and rebellion, and American foreign relations.

 Popular career choices for American Studies graduates include in journalism, publishing, finance, marketing, advertising, media and culture and heritage sectors.
 Many students go on to further study, and pursue careers in teaching and law.

 In the infographic below, the first table shows what graduates of American Studies have gone on to do in the months after their graduation.